freenas/freenas-docs/userguide/storage.rst

 next to :guilabel:`Cache VDev` or :guilabel:`Log VDev` to add it to that section.

-To add a device to an existing pool, :ref:`Extend <Extending a Pool>` that pool.
+To add a device to an existing pool, :ref:`Extend <Expanding a Pool>` that pool.